Biomechanics-NTNU/VascularNetworkCreator_vnc/README.txt

 # along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 #

+Vascular Network Creator - vnc - is a shell-based tool to create vascular network descriptions for the simuation tool Vascular1DFlow.

-This version of vnc is made to fit to vascular1DFlow_v0.2.
+This version of vnc is made to fit to the version vascular1DFlow_v0.2.

 To run vnc properly the two frameworks xdot and pydot are required.